calipho-sib/cellosaurus/README.md

 The files that are distributed by FTP and are on GitHub are:

+- cellosaurus.txt: Cellosaurus in structured flat file format
+- cellosaurus_refs.txt: Reference file: publications, patents, book chapters
+- cellosaurus_xrefs.txt: File describing how to build live links to all the resources listed in the Cellosaurus

 - cellosaurus.obo: Cellosaurus in OBO format

-- cellosaurus.txt: Cellosaurus in ASCII format
+- cellosaurus.xml: Cellosaurus in XML format
+- cellosaurus.xsd: XML Schema Definition (XSD) for the Cellosaurus XML

 - cellosaurus_deleted_ACs.txt: List of deleted accession numbers/entries
 - cellosaurus_faq.txt: Frequently asked questions
-- cellosaurus_refs.txt: Reference file: publications, patents, book chapters
 - cellosaurus_relnotes.txt: Release notes: provides statistics and description of format changes from the previous release

-- cellosaurus_xrefs.txt: File describing how to build live links to all the resources listed in the Cellosaurus
+Important note: the cellosaurus.xml file is only available on the FTP site as it is too big to be stored in GitHub.